Why are advice and advise so similar?

-It’s no wonder that advice and advise are often confused; they are used in similar contexts and separated by just one letter, but that letter signals important distinctions to keep in mind when using the terms.
-So what are the differences between the two?
+It’s no wonder that advice and advise are often confused; they are used in similar contexts and are separated by just one letter.
+But, that letter signals important distinctions to keep in mind when using the terms.
+So, what are the differences between the two?

 If you have trouble remembering the difference between the two, it might help to keep in mind that advice and advise operate much like device and devise.
 You devise a plan, but to do so, you might use a device.
 Similarly, if you advise a friend, you are giving her a piece of advice.